UCI-Networking-Group/BehaVR/Adversary/ReadMe.md

-## Summary of the paper
-VR platforms offer diverse applications but raise privacy concerns due to their sensors, which can uniquely identify users.
-This study introduces BehaVR, a framework for collecting and analyzing sensor data from multiple VR apps to assess user identification risks.
-Using real user data from 20 apps, the research builds machine learning models that achieve up to 100% accuracy in identifying users based on sensor data.
-BehaVR is the first comprehensive analysis of user identification in VR across real-world apps, highlighting key features and sensor groups based on app functionality and adversary capabilities.
+## Content

-This folder includes code for feature engineering, design and evaluating BehaVR adversary, analyzing top features, etc.
+This folder includes code for feature engineering and fetaure selection, compare data processing method-FBL and FTN, optimze and train model, design and evaluating BehaVR adversaries, analyzing top features, etc.

 ## Dependencies
 Please see the `requirement.txt` file for all the dependencies.